peterminicka/pimatic-plugin-template/README.md

 Plugin pimatic-iframe makes it easy to get an overview of your heating system

 "http://solvis_ip/schema.html" shows the environment and values from your SolvisMax.
-No refresh needen.
+No refresh needed.
 Zoom to 0.6 works for me.

 "http://solvis_ip/display.bmp" shows the current display view of your SolvisMax.
 Refresh to 10 seconds works for me.